 And while physical health and well-being are important to happiness, mental and emotional health issues can weigh heavily on children's happiness, especially when left untreated.
 Around 20 percent of American children are estimated to have an identifiable mental health disorder that requires treatment, from anxiety disorders and depression to schizophrenia and ADHD [source: Substance Abuse and Mental Health Services Administration].

 Want more on the road to happiness?
-There are more HowStuffWorks articles you'll like on the next page.
+There are more HowStuffWorks articles you'll like below.